janoserdody/logme_in/Fullstack/Readme.md

 ### Getting started

-You should fork this repository to your own account on GitHub.
-Start working in your own forked repository.
+You should [duplicate this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) to your own account on GitHub.
+Start working in your own duplicate repository, then we will take a look at your solution together during the technical interview.
 Please separate the solution for each task either by putting all changes in a single commit or in separate commits in a single branch.

 #### Task #1